 This shouldn’t shock you, but it’s quality over quantity.
 The number is cosmetic.
 It means a little.
 But it doesn’t mean a lot.

 If your ultimate goal is to drive meaningful traffic, interactions and business, you want quality Fans who actually care about your product or service.

 If your Facebook Page isn’t driving meaningful traffic, interactions or business, it could be because you focused too heavily on quantity and not enough on quality.

 Should you celebrate reaching new milestones?
 Sure.
 Should a number of Likes determine your success or failure?
 Absolutely not.

 In the end, it’s just a number.
 You can’t trade in Likes for cash.
-Your measure of success will ultimately be determined by the number of desired actions your Fans and their connections perform, whether from a small or large pool.
+Your measure of success will ultimately be determined by the number of desired actions your Fans and their Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. perform, whether from a small or large pool.

 5. Stop creating Promoted Posts

 Facebook advertising is powerful.
 But if you are clicking that “Promote” or “Boost” button next to your post, you are not experiencing the true benefits of what Facebook has to offer.